The bixplot: A variation on the boxplot suited for bimodal data: Background and motivation

 Since the proposed visual display is suited for \textbf{bi}modal data and multiple m\textbf{ix}tures, we combined \textbf{bi} and \textbf{ix} to the string \textbf{bix} yielding the short name \textit{bixplot}.
 The name can be justified further by the fact that it combines the \textbf{b}o\textbf{x}plot, the density trace of the v\textbf{i}ol\textbf{i}n plot, and the rug of the \textbf{b}eanplot.
 There are options for the color of the body inside the density curve, the density curve itself, the border of the boxplot, the part of the rug lines inside the body, and the part outside the body.
 The user can also set the line widths in all of these plots, as well as the degree of transparency in the body.
 The user can also choose whether to omit the body, density, boxplot, or rug plot.

 The paper is structured as follows.
 Section~\ref{sec:examples} applies the bixplot display to several real datasets and illustrates some of its graphical options, making use of our implementations in both \textsf{R} and Python.
 Section~\ref{sec:construction} sketches the main steps of its construction, and Section~\ref{sec:conclusions} concludes.
-The Supplementary Material contains more examples, technical details, and the software.
+The Supplementary Material contains more examples and technical information about the algorithm.